emacsmirror/ansible-vault/README.md

 ## Usage

-The only thing I recommend is to update `magic-mode-alist` in order to enable the mode automatically when you open an encrypted file.
+The only thing I recommend is to update `magic-mode-alist` in order to activate the mode automatically when you open an encrypted file.
 Anyway, it's already written in the examples above.

 ```
 (add-to-list 'magic-mode-alist (cons #'ansible-vault--is-encrypted-vault-file #'ansible-vault-mode))
 ```

 When enabled, the mode tries to find `ansible.cfg` file.
 First it checks `ANSIBLE_CONFIG` environment variable.
-If not set, it performs an upward search starting from the file location.
+If not set, it performs an upward search starting from your encrypted file location.
 Then it tries `~/.ansible.cfg` and eventually `/etc/ansible/ansible.cfg`.

-So I recommend storing `ansible.cfg` in the root of the repo with the infrastructure code.
+So I recommend storing `ansible.cfg` in the root of the repo with your ansible code.

 The mode decrypts and encrypts files automatically: decrypts when you enable the mode, encrypts back when you save the modifed buffer.